-Wall Street wavers as Apple tees up its quarterly report
+Wall Street wavers as tech gives ground and industrials rebound

 Defense contractors L3 Technologies Inc jumped 8.44 percent and Harris Corp climbed 8.78 percent after topping quarterly earnings estimates.

-3M rose 1.94 percent after its fourth-quarter results topped estimates, even as the Post-It notes maker trimmed its 2019 earnings outlook, saying that a slowdown at its Chinese business was hurting revenue.
+3M rose 1.94 percent after its fourth-quarter results beat estimates, even as the Post-It notes maker trimmed its 2019 earnings outlook, saying that a slowdown at its Chinese business was hurting revenue.

 Harley-Davidson Inc dropped 5.05 percent after the motorcycle maker reported a lower-than-expected quarterly profit, hit by declining sales in the United States.